-The first step in obtaining a K-State scholarship is to apply.
-You can apply for most K-State scholarships with one application.New students apply by November 1
+The first step in obtaining a K-State scholarship is to apply!
+You can apply for most K-State scholarships with only one application.

 Continuing and transfer students apply by February 1

 - Heading at the Top of Page: Name, Address, Wildcat Id, Enrollment Status (Full or Part Time), Family Size (how many adults and children live in your household)

 See What Opportunities Await You!

 The following list has been generated to be a helpful resource.
 Note: this list is not exhaustive.
 Time spent using search engines can also be quite beneficial.
 Additionally, most departments/colleges have internal scholarship funds.
 Be sure to check with your department/college about additional resources, eligibility, requirements, and opportunities.